 If you have changed your name as part of the divorce, you still need to update that information with a host of government agencies and companies.
 Start with the Social Security Administration, then follow up with the Motor Vehicle Commission, and then everywhere else your name appears.

 See our article titled “QDRO’S AND DRO’S: DIVIDING RETIREMENT, SAVINGS AND PENSIONS PLANS IN DIVORCE” located on our website.

-Call Peter Van Aulen a NJ divorce lawyer at (201) 845-7400 for a free 30 minute in office consultation if you have any questions about the steps that need to be taken after a divorce.
+Call Peter Van Aulen a NJ divorce lawyer at (201) 845-7400 for a free comprehensive in office consultation if you have any questions about the steps that need to be taken after a divorce.